George P. Sanderson

 George Peress Sanderson (1848– 5 May 1892, Madras) was a British naturalist who worked in the public works department in the princely state of Mysore.
-He began a system for capturing wild elephants that were destructive to agriculture so as to use them in captivity.
-He was known in the popular press as the "Elephant King" and wrote a book on his life in the forests of India.
+He began a system to capture wild elephants that were destructive to agriculture and use them in captivity.
+He was known in the popular press as the "Elephant King" and wrote a book on his life in the forests of India, Thirteen Years Among the Wild Beasts of India: Their Haunts and Habits from Personal Observations of the Modes and Capturing and Taming Elephants.
 Rudyard Kipling is believed to have modelled the character "Petersen Sahib" in his Toomai of the elephants after him.

 Biography

 Sanderson was born in India in 1848, the son of Rev. Daniel Sanderson, a Methodist missionary in India from 1842 to 1867.
 George Sanderson was sent home for schooling to his father's family in Cockermouth, Cumbria.
-He was at the Wesley (Methodist) Kingswood School, Bath, from 1859 to 1863, returning to India in 1864 at the age of 16.
-He was offered work in a coffee estate by a friend but the damage to coffee by borers and a blight disease ended that prospect.
-He then joined in government surveys, learned Kannada, and applied for a government position.
+He attended the Wesley (Methodist) Kingswood School, Bath, from 1859 to 1863, returning to India in 1864 at the age of 16.
+A friend offered him a position working at a coffee estate, but the economic prospects for coffee at the time declined due to blight and borers, so Sanderson needed to find another line of work.
+He learned Kannada and applied for a government position.